surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

 # Next Steps (in gropued-by-function order)

-Ideally this would become the issue list over the next fortnight with the headers implying tags
+This was imported as issues on March 28 2023 and is here just in case those issues don't make sense on review

 * Voice Management
-  * Voice Lifetime
-    * Optimization: Sample end, no processor, no loop, no repeat, kill voice ahead of AEG
+  * Voice Lifetime Optimization !
+Sample end, no processor, no loop, no repeat, kill voice ahead of AEG
+  * Velocity Sensitive Voice Lookup !
+Right now velocity range is mostly ignored I think
-  * Zone from Key Cache (from linear search to cached data structure on noteOn/noteOff)
+  * Zone from Key Cache !
+Move from linear search to cached data structure on noteOn/noteOff
-  * Voice Creation/Delete/Reuse modes
   * Poly mode works (this should be "done" but lets check it)
-    * Mono mode and retriggers in each
+  * Document Mono modes !
+Mono Mode means several things as far as zone loopup on key change and retrigger.
+  * Implement Mono modes !
+Once we have them documented, do them.
-    * MPE mode for a part
+  * MPE on a per-part basis

 * Technical issues
-  * Non-allocating memory pool
+  * Non-allocating memory pool !
+We have the API but right now we just alloc in `scxt::engine::MemoryPool`
-  * Add the User Options code from plugininfra
+  * Add User Options from pluginInfra
-  * JSON
-    * JSON versioning
-    * If json throws how do we not die in the client comms
+  * JSON Versioning !
+This matters for streaming and there's a start but we can be more intentional
+  * JSON Throws !
+Make sure all JSON parses are wraped in a recoverable try/catch
+  * vembertech factoring beyond lipol_ps !
+Move everything to templated basic-blocks
-  * When do we free/GC samples from the sample manager?
+  * Unreferenced Sample Lifetime !
+When do we free/GC samples from the sample manager?
-  * vembertech factoring beyond lipol_ps
-  * Error Reporting API for both the engine and serial thread which is thread safe etc...
-  * Smaller issues
+  * Error Reporting API !
+Serial, UI and Engine threads all need to generate errors to the UI
-    * The 'is' questions (isClientConnected; isAudioRunning) and dealing with the queues if not
+  * The 'is' questions ! isClientConnected; isAudioRunning, etc... and dealing with the queues if not
-    * __restrict in the basic-blocks copies etc...
-    * make sure we are using int32_t rather than int etc... everywhere
+  * Code Review for Explicit Types ! make sure we are using int32_t rather than int etc... everywhere
-  * Build/CMake time
-    * Allow people to BYOJUCE SIMDE etc... since I'm sure the linux folks will want that one day.
-    * Restore an ASIO build option for self-builders
-    * Allow people to turn off VST3 for same reason
-    * Split azure pipeline on mac for x86 and arm to speed up CI
-  * Turn on SSE 4.1 correctly and use `mm_hadd_ps` in the generator sum
+  * Turn on SSE 4.1 !
+Test this by using `mm_hadd_ps` in the generator sum
   * Review and rememdiate all the `// TODO` points I put in the new code either by making them issues or fixing
-  * Promulgate the attachment pattern form ADSR ui to other bits ASAP
+  * CMake BYOJUCE etc !
+Allow people to BYOJUCE SIMDE etc... since I'm sure the linux folks will want that one day.
+  * CMake ASIO Build !
+Restore an ASIO build option for self-builders
+  * CMake Skip VST3 Build
+  * Improved CI Performance !
+Split azure pipeline on mac for x86 and arm to speed up CI

 * Multi-Output
-  * Where are the mixer and router screens?
-Group or Part?
-  * Basically: HOw does this work and what are the screens and what are the routings?

-* DSP
+  * Multi-Output Group Design !
+What output paths does a group have
+  * Design the Mixer Screen

 * Voice
   * Velocity fade zones
   * Keyboard fade zones
   * Pre-Filter Gain

-  * Processors
+* DSP
-    * What is the list of zone processors we want
+  * Generate the Zone Procssor List !
+What is the list of zone processors we want.
+Open an issue for each
-    * (for each identified) Port from previous or implement
+  * Generate the Group Processor List !
+What is the list of group processors.
+Issue for each
+  * Part / Mixer Processor List !
+What is the list of part/mixer processors.
+Issue for each.
-    * Processor routing
+  * Zone Processor routing !
+This needs implementing
+  * Finish the AHDSR | AHDSRShapedSC pow vs fastpow test and profile.
+Test and examine curve shapes.

 * Modulation
-    * Un-screw the depth and index stuff (this is a technical baconpaul issue)
+  * Modulation Depth Display !
+Un-screw the depth and index stuff (this is a technical baconpaul issue)
-    * Modulation sources for all the MIDI and so on
+  * MIDI Sources in the Mod Matrix !
+Modulation sources for all the MIDI and so on
+  * Poly AT in the Mod Matrix !
+It's just different enough to be its own issue
-    * LFO Presets are kinda screwed.
+  * LFO Presets !
+LFO Presets are kinda screwed.
 Revisit them.
   * MPE Modulators
-    * What parts of sample etc... are modulatable (list all the targets)
+  * Identify Sample Targets !
+What parts of sample etc... are modulatable (list all the targets)
-    * AHDSRShapedSC pow vs fastpow test and profile.
-(Leave pow on for now)
-  * Temposync Support

 * Generator
   * Loop Fades
   * DSP Support for alternate bit depths beyond I16 and F32
     * 24 bit - currently upscales to F32.
 OK?
     * 8 bit - currently upscales to I16.
 OK?
     * 12 bit

-* Structure
+* Temposync Support
+  * Tempo and Time into the engine !
+Get the juce info into the engine in a proper data structure

 * Zone
   * Round Robin Support
   * Zone edit on Sample (like can we pick a different sample for a zone?)
   * Zone output section and routing
   * (An open issue for each section)
   * Delete/Rename
   * Solo
-  * Gropus
+* Groups
   * Fully design all the group functions and document them
   * Add/Delete/Rename
   * Trigger Conditions
   * Group LFO/Modulator
   * Group Processors
   * Group output routing
 * Parts
+  * Design the Part screen view
 * File Browser
   * Previews and AutoLoads
 * Pad View
 * AutoMapping
 * Macros
   * Mapping to MIDI CC
-    * Maping to plugin parameters
+  * Mapping to plugin parameters
   * CLAP PolyMod

 * Mixer Screen
   * Design

 * Multi-Select
-  * Rules and description of how this works
+  * Design MultiSelect !
+Rules and description of how this works

 * I/O
-  * Part Save and Load
+  * Part Save and Load !
+An individual part streams
-  * Multi Save and Load
+  * Multi Save and Load !
+An entire collection streams
-  * Compound (with samples in) file format for Part and Multi
+  * Sample-by-value file format !
+Compound (with samples in) file format for Part and Multi
   * Missing Sample Resolution
-  * DAW Extra State concept

 * Microtuning
-  * Mode other than "re-zone and shift minimally"
+  * Microtonal Zone Resolution !
+Mode other than `re-zone and shift minimally`
-  * Native SCL/KBM as well as MTS
+  * Native SCL/KBM support
-  * Snap on note on vs continuous
+  * MTS-ESP Snap on note-on ! vs continuous
-  * Way more robust tuning menu obviously
+  * Tuning Menu and Information

 * Formats
-  * Do we need riff_memfile with libgig still?
+  * riff_memfile vs libgig !
+Do we need riff_memfile with libgig still?
   * WAV file Loop Markers and Root Note Markers
-  * SF2 MultiInstrument should prompt users as opposed to load all as zones.
+  * SF2 MultiInstrument Prompt and Expand !
+An SF2 with multi-should prompt users as opposed to load all as zones.
-  * SF2 Stereo and F32 doesn't work (Macdana Piano)
-  * Compound Formats
-      * GIG
-      * DLS
-      * Akai (??)
+  * SF2 Float 32 support !
+Don't currently do it
+  * GIG/DLS Support ! libgig gives it all to us right?
-      * SFZ - what's the plan
+  * SFZ Support !
+Whats the plan?
-  * Single File Formats
+  * AKAI S6K support !
+Tricky even with libakai it seems
-      * AIFF
+  * AIFF File Import
-      * FLAC
+  * FLAC File Import
+  * OGG/Vorbis File Import

 * MIDI
-  * Velocity, Release Velocity, Channel AT as mod sources
-  * Poly AT as mod source
-  * That smoother is pretty limited
+  * Improve the Controller Smoother !
+That smoother is pretty limited
-  * Sustain pedal
+  * Sustain pedal and Hold Groups

 * Accessibility
+  * Implement Rudimentary Acecssibility

+* Play Mode
-* Play
+  * Design Play Mode
-  * What is play mode?

 * RegTests
-  * Run them in the pipeline on pull request only
+  * Run in Pipeline !
+Run them in the pipeline on pull request only
-  * We should have tests which do stuff as opposed to just test streaming
+  * Beef Up Regtests !
+We should have tests which do stuff as opposed to just test streaming

-* Other Items
+* CLAP Support
   * Clap Sample Collection API/Extension

 * User Interface
-  * About Screen needs filling out quite a bit
+  * About Screen !
+About Screen needs filling out quite a bit
-  * NoteNames (C3/C4/C5) vs hardcoded "C4 == MIDI 60"
+  * NoteNames (C3/C4/C5) ! vs hardcoded C4 == MIDI 60
-  * User Interface Styling
-    * Map phsyical style sheet to logical style sheet
+  * Style Sheet Setup !
+Map phyical style sheet to logical style sheet
   * StyleSheet Editable
-  * Add an issue for each sub-section of the UI matching the wireframe basically
+  * Layout UI Issues !
+Add an issue for each sub-section of the UI matching the wireframe basically
-    * Overall header
-      * Save/Restore
   * VU Meter
   * Playing Zone Display
-      * etc
-    * etc
   * Playing Zone indicator and perhaps Playing POsition in Sample Indicator
-  * Do we want to life in the Surge Scope for probing things?
+  * Bring in the Scope !
+Do we want to life in the Surge Scope for probing things?
-  * UI State generally.
-What tab is selected and so on doesn't survive editor open/close and selection state isn't streamed anywhere beyond the session
   * JUCE_DECLARE_COPYABLE_ everywhere
   * Inactive knobs shouldn't draw
   * Waveform draw and edit

-* User Journeys
-  * Each journey would be an issue ideally, and we would close it when we could do it and have it roughed out in the manual

-* The Future
+  * Attachment Pattern !
+Promulgate the attachment pattern form ADSR ui to other bits ASAP